 HEAT PUMPS FOR YOUR HOME

-Qualifying homeowners and renters can have a ground source heat pump installed with no upfront cost and an interest-free monthly payment of $50 for 10 years ($6,000 total).
+Qualifying homeowners and renters can have a ground source heat pump installed for free when retrofitting a home with an electric furnace, baseboard heaters, or electric boiler.

 You can apply for this offer through our Energy Efficiency Assistance Program or Métis Energy Efficiency Offers.